 - Click Create and open.

-- In the Connection section, in the Kafka configuration
+- In the Connection section, perform one of the following

 - Select a Kafka configuration instance in the Data-Admin-Kafka class.

 - Create a Kafka configuration instance (for example, when no instances are present)

 For more information, see Creating a Kafka configuration instance.

 - Check whether the Pega Platform is connected to the Kafka cluster by clicking Test connectivity.

 - In the Topic section, perform one of the following

 - Select Create new, and then enter the topic name to define a new topic in the Kafka cluster.

 - Select Select from list, and then connect to an existing topic in the Kafka cluster.

 Note: By default, the name of the topic is the same as the name of the data set.
 If you enter a new topic name, that topic is created in the Kafka cluster only if the ability to automatically create topics is enabled on that Kafka cluster.